ryan4orce/fullstackbootcamp/lab_manage_workloads/lab_manage_workloads.rst

 In **Prism Central > Explore > VMs**.

-Find and clone four copies of the CentOS-base virtual machine.
+Find and clone four copies of the virtual machine you previously created.

 Select the VM, then click **Clone** from the **Actions** drop-down menu.